 Expansion of Portfolio

 BAP realized that we could take the success we saw with bicycles and apply to other products to create more opportunities for our clients and to grow our impact.
 In 2018, we expanded our product offering to include more income-generating assets (oxen & plow, grinding machines, motorcycles) that our clients can invest in to propel them forward.

-In 2019, Bicycles Against Poverty transitioned to Cycle Connect--a company dedicated to increasing income for smallholder farmers via productive asset-financing and trainings.
+In 2019, Bicycles Against Poverty rebranded to Cycle Connect with the mission of increasing income for smallholder farmers via productive asset-financing and training.